norly/elmcan/readme.rst

 - ``accept_flaky_uart`` - Try to live with a bad controller or UART line

 	Some adapters and/or their connection are unreliable.
 Enable this option to try and work around the situation.
-This is a best-effort workaround, so undefined behavior will likely occur sooner or later.
+This is a best effort workaround, so undefined behavior will likely occur sooner or later.
 	Without this option, the driver will bail on the first unrecognized character it receives from the TTY.